Killing of Nathaniel Julies

-Nathaniel “Lockie” Julies, a 16 year-old boy with down syndrome, was fatally shot allegedly by South African Police Service (SAPS) officers Sergeant Simon ‘Scorpion’ Ndyalvane and Constable Caylene Whiteboy on the 26 August 2020.
+Nathaniel “Lockie” Julies, a 16 year-old boy with Down syndrome, was fatally shot allegedly by South African Police Service (SAPS) officers Sergeant Simon ‘Scorpion’ Ndyalvane and Constable Caylene Whiteboy on 26 August 2020.
 A third suspect, Detective Voster Netshiongolo, appeared before the Pretoria Magistrate’s Court.
 Julies was shot meters away from his home in the Eldorado Park area of Johannesburg, Gauteng.

+The three officers were charged with murder and the trial began in October of 2022.

 Incident

 It was initially reported by Gauteng premier David Makhura that Julies was killed in crossfire between SAPS personnel and gang members.

 The Julies family have stated that he was at a local tuck shop buying biscuits when the shooting occurred.
 Officers allegedly involved in the shooting stated that Julies was shot after allegedly failing to respond to police questioning.
 Media reports stated that Julies died before reaching hospital.

 Witness accounts

 An unidentified family member told the media that after purchasing two packs of biscuits Julies joined other nearby children in front of the Hillbrow flats where police first approached him.
 His father stated that Julies was approached by SAPS officers who tried to question him.
 The officers were unable to understand Julies and they moved on to questioning another person nearby.
 After officers had finished questioning and searching the second person, nearby Sergeant Simon 'Scorpion' Ndyalvane got out of a vehicle and shot Julies at close range with a pump action shotgun.
 The force of the shot propelled Julies' body under a truck.
 Shortly after the shooting police dragged his body out from under the truck and removed him from the scene.

 Eyewitnesses stated that there was no gang presence in the area.